 This round, quilted mat is either a bit smaller or a bit larger than you might expect.
 It all depends on how you look at things… or maybe just on what you have in your hand and need to set down.
 Use one as a mini trivet for a small serving dish or as a jumbo coaster for a big coffee or soup mug.
 Finishing at 6”, it’s a flexible size for whatever you need at the moment.
 It requires limited fabric, batting, and piping so it’s perfect for scraps and leftover pre-cuts.

-Even if you’ve never tried your hand patchwork or quilting, you can find success with this easy design.
+Even if you’ve never tried your hand at patchwork or quilting, you can find success with this easy design.
 We’ve provided free pattern downloads for both the front wedges and the back circle.
 Print them on a lightweight paper – or print on regular paper and trace onto tissue – to use the patterns as “windows” to get striking fussy cuts from your fabric.

-This is definitely a “beginner friendly” project and is part of our initiative with our friends at Janome America to come up with ideas that are perfect for all those new sewers out there who are ready to step up from mask making to a fun, new project.
+This is definitely a “beginner friendly” project and is part of our initiative with our friends at Janome America to come up with ideas that are perfect for all those new sewers out there who are ready to step up to a fun, new project.
 You can use any sewing machine along with standard presser feet and stitches.
 For more inspiration to get new sewers you know excited to continue their hobby, take a look at our Sewing is a Real Life Survival Skill article.

 Each trivet/coaster uses four fabrics for the top and one for the bottom.
 We pulled from some pre-cut collections, which made mixing and matching easy, but you could just as easily pick and choose from a variety of designers by relying on color and tone.
 For more about our secrets to mixing and matching, take a look at: Top 10 Designer Tips for Blending Colors and Prints.